prachigauriar/TWTValidation/README.md

     @end

+### Creating Custom Validators

+If one of TWTValidation’s validators doesn’t meet your needs, it’s easy to add new validators or extend existing ones.
+Simply subclass `TWTValidator` or one of its subclasses and override `-validateValue:error:`.
+Take a look at any `TWTValidator` subclass for more guidance.
+We also provide some convenience methods for building error objects, which can be found in `TWTValidationErrors.h`.

 ## Contributing, Filing Bugs, and Requesting Enhancements

 If you would like to help fix bugs or add features to TWTValidation, send us a pull request!